mkmksto/vue_text_twist/frontend/README.md

 -   DONE current round score store
 -
 -   do the countdown timer last (prob a store)
+-   update lose state when timer goes to 0
 -   how to icons (prob font awesome) for vue
 -   hover tooltip for keyboard shortcuts